 A 2011 UK NHS study concluded that only around a third of people are getting enough exercise!

-If we want to fight back the years and stay young, then exercise is a must, and it takes only a bit of effort to significantly enhance how we feel and benefit our whole body, whether this be our heart, our muscles and even our brains.
+If we want to fight back the years and stay young, then exercise is a must, and it takes only a bit of effort to significantly enhance how we feel and benefits our whole body, whether this is our heart, our muscles and even our brains.
 Staying physically active is the silver bullet to healthy living and this becomes even more important as we get older.

 The huge benefits of keeping active include:

-- a reduced risk of developing a chronic illnesses and disease
+- reduced risk of developing chronic illnesses and disease

 - a greater likelihood of maintaining or reaching a healthy weight